By Michelle Railey

 It was at the time of Swatch watches and Coca-Cola rugbys: fantastically, perfectly colored.
 But none of them paisley.
 None of them mustard.

 I did wear it, I really did.
-I even wore the elasticized tie (once; the shirt I wore more often).
+I even wore the elasticized tie (only once; the shirt I wore more often).

 I can see classrooms when I write about this.
 It’s been a lifetime ago: I can still see the floors, smell that powder they’d toss down when people ralphed; I can still reach out for the orange milk carton instead of the brown at lunch and see/taste the square-shaped pizza or dip my peanut butter sandwich in a bowl of chili encased in a melamine bowl.
 I can still see and hear the popular girls at the time: their bizarrely perfect legs and skin, big eyes, perfect clothes, their name-calling and cheating and somehow being different than the rest of us, those of us who didn’t look like them, sound like them, dress like them.